 - Assuming Cremation Means No Ceremony: This is the most common mistake.
 Grief experts warn that skipping a ritual can hinder the healing process.
 You can still have a full service with an urn present.

-- Neglecting Burial Plot Availability: In cities like New York or London, burial plots are becoming a luxury.
-If you haven't pre-purchased a plot, the cost could be double what you expect.
-Check Cemetery Plot Costs for more details.
+- Neglecting Burial Plot Availability: In dense metro areas like New York City or San Francisco, burial plots are becoming a luxury.
+If you haven't pre-purchased a plot, the cost could be double what you expect, so confirm availability and pricing with the cemetery early.

 - Ignoring Religion: While the Catholic Church now accepts cremation, they still require the ashes to be interred in sacred ground rather than scattered.
 Always consult your spiritual advisor before making a final decision.